daiwikpal/ReTune/README.md

-# NYC Precipitation Prediction Model
+# NYC Precipitation Data Collection

-This project collects weather data from multiple sources to train an LSTM model for predicting monthly precipitation in New York City.
+This project collects weather data from multiple sources to train an LSTM model for predicting monthly precipitation in New York City, which will be used for a final meta model and eventually be integrated into a sytem to place weather event bets on Kalshi.

 ## Data Sources